JulianEberius/SublimeRope/README.markdown

 **SublimeRope**
 ===========================

 **Sublime Text 3 Support**: I started a complete rewrite of this plugin for ST3, which is a lot faster and easier to use, although it does not have all the features of SublimeRope yet.
-It's called SublimePython and you can find it [here](http://github.com/JulianEberius/SublimePython/).
+It's called SublimePythonIDE and you can find it [here](http://github.com/JulianEberius/SublimePython/).

 Adds Python completions and some IDE-like functions to Sublime Text 2, through the use of the [Rope](http://rope.sourceforge.net/) library.